Kenya PM blames killing of Muslim cleric on nation's foes

 “It is an attempt to try create a division between Christians and Muslims in our country so that it appears it is a religious war.”

-He said Kenya had many enemies, including abroad, after it sent troops into neighbouring Somalia last October to fight Islamist militants.
+He said Kenya had many enemies, including abroad, after it sent troops into neighboring Somalia last October to fight Islamist militants.

 “Why deliberately attack churches?
-That must be part of an organised (reaction).
+That must be part of an organized (reaction).
 Where did the grenades come from?
 It confirms our suspicions that there is a serious underground organisation conducting this,” he said.

 The National Council of Churches of Kenya, said in a statement it had followed with “growing trepidation” the increasing attacks on Christians and churches.